We Create Spaces for Black Artists to Thrive.

 Ultimately, we have a responsibility as creatives to do the following action to be in:

-Reconciliation of our relationships in the ecosystem of other Black creatives who believe in economic liberation of our neighborhoods and communities throughout the Black diaspora. (shifting out of scarcity mindset, emotional emancipation from capitalism, wellness, and stop emotional enablers of capitalism and white fragility. )
+Reconciliation of our relationships in the ecosystem of other Black creatives who believe in economic liberation of our neighborhoods and communities throughout the Black diaspora. (shifting out of scarcity mindset, emotional emancipation from capitalism, wellness, and stop emotional enablers of racialized capitalism. )

 Restoration of socioeconomic conditions.
 We cannot build the futures we want without remediating the foundation that this country was built on, and that is settler colonialism and slavery.
 Meaning we must shift the values of our circles of relationships and the way we relate to the politics of work and labor as creatives.
 (40 hour work weeks, exploitative working conditions, false expectations around professionalism based in white supremacy culture, etc.)